LuluDavid/Polynomial-Interpolation/README.md

 # Polynomial_Interpolation

-This git repository is a small implementation of polynomials and their use for interpolation, in the context of a work for undergraduate courses in France (TIPE in Prepa).
+This git repository is an implementation of polynomials and their use for interpolation, in the context of a work for undergraduate courses in France (TIPE in Prepa).
+It is meant to be use with Pycharm (community version, pure Python), but you are free to use the IDE you prefer (Pyzo, etc.).

 The final report (in french) is accessible [here](https://drive.google.com/file/d/1UaUzbZDAs9JtF5YragzRGSl5GUYIQsT2/view?usp=sharing), I might do a latex version on day.